eljaho/p99-linux-installer/README.md

 ```
 bash p99_install.sh
 ```
-Make sure you place the torrent download in /home/$USER/Downloads (this is usually a default directory).
-The rest is done for you, wait, and don't enter yes until the torrent has fully downloaded.
+Make sure the torrent is being downloaded to '/home/$USER/Downloads' and the rest is done for you.
+Don't enter yes in the terminal prompt until the torrent has fully downloaded.

 ## Playing The Game
 ```